JiahangRen/507/README.md

-* Required Python packages are  pandas, requests, streamlit pip install requests pip install pandas pip install streamlit
+* Required Python packages are  pandas, requests, google-colab, streamlit
+- pip install requests
+- pip install pandas
+- pip install google-colab
+- pip install streamlit

 E. run this app
 * Use command prompt (win), terminal (mac) to switch to the directory where the files is located:
-  $ cd 'your file folder path'
+  - $ cd 'your file folder path'
 Then
-  $ streamlit run app.py
+  - $ streamlit run app.py

   # or just run Run_app.py

   $ streamlit run app.py

   # go to: http://localhost:8501